KerenzaDoxolodeo/PenaltyShootoutCodeGolf/README.md

 The program after executes all matches will make a file called 'standing.txt' returns how many points each player gets.

 This program can run '.py' and '.exe' So for C and C++, you need to compile it manually before you run it.

+FAQ:

+Q: I saw '[""]' appearings, what does this means?

+A: It can either means

+>Your program doesn't exist (Make sure you typed it correctly).

+>Timeout.

+>Compile Run or Run Time Error.

+>Your program failed to give output.